Jay-Z Canceled Made in America Due to “Parallel Pandemics”: Coronavirus and Systemic Racism

 - The Prom: Production has been halted on the upcoming, star-studded feature adaption of the Tony-nominated stage musical.
 According to Deadline, a source says the decision to shut down production for the Netflix film comes out of “an abundance of caution.”

 - A Quiet Place Part II: Intended for an international release on March 18th, the Emily Blunt horror sequel has been postponed, Paramount Pictures announced.
-There’s no official new release date.
-John Krasinski also released a statement about the delay to his Instagram on March 12th.
+The movie will now be released for Labor Day, on September 4th, 2020.

 - Riverdale: The CW series has shut down production after a crew member reportedly had contact with coronavirus.
 The fourth season was currently being filmed in Vancouver, Canada.